 On Aug.
 28 Martha and husband Bill gathered cranberries in the Quaking Bog to go into a collection of fruits of the Garden.
 It is unclear from the diary if this was for the Garden Office or for a State Fair display.
 She also was gathering mushrooms for the Mycological Societies State Fair exhibit.
 On Sept 4 she notes picking up a 15 pound Frondosa and many others out of the Garden for the fair exhibit.
 (1) 1933 was unusual in that no morel mushrooms were found that year.

 On Sept.
 14 at 11:45 at the bath house at Glenwood Lake (now Wirth Beach) she meets a Mr. Boelin, 3 men and a truck from the Park Board and they go to Rice Lake at Shakopee to get Lotus.
 (1) She reports they got 125 good roots and are back at 5PM.
 This was probably to fulfill a request of Theodore Wirth to locate the plants, a request that she references in her June 22 reply to his letter (noted above in the Summer section).
+Rice Lake was the place where Martha and Bill discovered an unknown growth of American Lotus in 1930.
+Details of that are in the 1930 history.
 She also picked a few other plants that she notes in the log that they came from Rice Lake.
 This area must have good for collecting because she notes on Sept.
 20, a Wednesday - her day off - that she went back to Shakopee and dug Aromatic Aster, Smooth Aster and Ironweed.
 (1) These she planted on the 21st (2).